DreamAvatar: Text-and-Shape Guided 3D Human Avatar Generation via Diffusion Models: Methodology

-\paragraph{Deformation field} Inspired by HumanNeRF~\cite{weng2022humannerf}, we employ a deformation field to map a point $\mathbf{x}_o$ from the observation space to a corresponding point $\hat{\mathbf{x}}_c$ in the canonical space.
-Specifically, we divide it into two parts: (1) articulated deformation that applies the inverse transformation of SMPL linear blend skinning $\mathtt{LBS}(\cdot)$ (\cref{eq:SMPLX}), and (2) non-rigid motion implemented as an MLP to learn the corrective offset:
+where $\mathtt{sigmoid}(x) = 1 / (1 + e^{-x})$, $\mathtt{softplus}^{-1}(x) = \mathtt{log}(e^x-1)$, and $a$ is a predefined hyperparameter~\cite{xu2022dream3d} which is set to 0.001 in our experiments.
+Similarly, given a point $\mathbf{x}_p$ in the posed space (the upper branch in \cref{fig:pipeline}), we compute its density value $\bar{\sigma}_{p}$ from its signed distance $d_p$ to the SMPL surface in the target pose. \paragraph{Deformation field} Inspired by HumanNeRF~\cite{weng2022humannerf}, we employ a deformation field to map points $\mathbf{x}_p$ from the posed space to their corresponding points $\hat{\mathbf{x}}_c$ in the canonical space.
+The deformation field is composed of two parts, namely (1) articulated deformation that applies the inverse transformation of SMPL linear blend skinning $\mathtt{LBS}(\cdot)$ (\cref{eq:SMPLX}), and (2) non-rigid motion modelled by an MLP to learn the corrective offset: